Here we list possible job opportunities within my group, as well as available bachelor and master projects.

 The Effective Field Theory Pathway to New Physics at the LHC

-A very promising framework to parametrise in a robust and model-independent way deviations from the Standard Model (SM) induced by new heavy particles is the Standard Model Effective Field Theory (SMEFT).
-In this formalism, Beyond the SM effects are encapsulated in higher-dimensional operators constructed from SM fields respecting their symmetry properties.
+A promising framework to parametrise in a robust and model-independent way deviations from the Standard Model (SM) induced by new heavy particles is the Standard Model Effective Field Theory (SMEFT).
+In this formalism, beyond the SM effects are encapsulated in higher-dimensional operators constructed from SM fields respecting their symmetry properties.
 In this project, we aim to carry out a global analysis of the SMEFT from high-precision LHC data, including Higgs boson production, flavour observables, and low-energy measurements.
 This analysis will be carried out in the context of the recently developed SMEFiT approach based on Machine Learning techniques to efficiently explore the complex theory parameter space.
 The ultimate goal is either to uncover glimpses of new particles or interactions at the LHC, or to derive the most stringent model-independent bounds to date on general theories of New Physics.
 Of particular interest are novel methods for charting the parameter space , the matching to UV-complete theories in explicit BSM scenarios , and the interplay between EFT-based model-independent searches for new physics and determinations of the proton structure from LHC data .